Return to articles

 Tips for Reducing Your Cable TV Bill

 The average cable package for U.S. households is $217.42 per month.
-However, that doesn’t mean that your bill has to be so high.
-There are ways to reduce your costs.
-They include, but aren’t limited to:
+But that doesn't have to be your reality.
+A few strategies worth considering include:

 • Negotiate: Call your TV provider and ask for discounts or promotional offers.